vinceskahan/v5wiki/forecasting.md

 ```

 ### Options for included files

+Each of the included files has options that control the forecast display.
+For example, the strip can be oriented vertically or horizontally, or you might want to hide the snow forecast in tables if you live in a region where it never snows.

 These are the options for the various include files (the files that end in .inc such as forecast_table.inc):
 ```